 Fortunately, there are volumes of research compiled to shorten your work.
 An example includes the work done by the Concrete Foundations Association on design mixes for cold-weather applications.
 The association and its consultants designed 44 mixes, tested more than 800 refrigerated and frozen cylinders, and produced more than a dozen full-sized walls in frozen field conditions to develop mix designs that would give multiple options for wall contractors in cold climates.
 The results from this research alone have reshaped the thinking of how mix design impacts cold-weather performance along with validating the importance of maturity testing and prediction as the best method for determining concrete strength and performance.

-For more information on mix design research for residential applications, visit www.cfawalls.org or contact the Concrete Foundations Association at 866-CFAWALL.
+For more information on mix design research for residential applications, visit www.cfawalls.org

 - Ed Sauter is the executive director of the Tilt-Up Concrete Association.
 He can be reached at 319-895-6911 or email@example.com